 What is Abakidz?

 Abakidz is a program that uses the abacus as a tactile learning tool to provide brain training to students of all ages.
-Guided by Master Jeonghee Lee, the world’s first and only 11th degree abacus master, any student can learn the art of Jusan (abacus math) and Amsan (mental math).
+Guided by Master Jeonghee Lee, the world’s first and only 11th degree abacus master, any student can learn the art of abacus math and mental math.
 The goal of an abacus education, however, is not to create human calculators, though that may be a notable benefit.
 Our real goal is to transform the way students think about numbers, and to develop parts of the brain often untouched by conventional math learning.
 Research over the years has shown that abacus learning positively impacts working memory and concentration skills, leading to improvement in not only students' math scores, but also across all subjects.

 What is the Abacus?

 The abacus has been used for over 5000 years as an arithmetic calculation tool.
 It was a fundamental part of the core math curriculum in Asian schools until the popularization of electric calculators.
 The rise of personal computers also led to a shift in preference towards electronic devices as primary learning tools.
 More recently, however, there has been a resurgence in abacus instruction throughout east Asia due to a renewed appreciation of the unique cognitive benefits of learning with the abacus.